Naoki-Noto/P2-20231212/README.md

   - SD_data_exclusion: Code and results for investigations into the influence of excluding 30 OPSs from the source domain.

   • DA_SI_(C3_5_13): Code and results of domain adaptation for supporting information.

+  - Comparison_method: Code and results for comparison of DA methods.

+  - Increasing_training_data: Code and results for the test with larger training datasets.

+  - Top3_and_bottom3: Code and results for domain adaptation using source domains selected based on correlation coefficients among OPSs in the training data.

   • Data_volume_(C8): Code and results of investigations into the effect of increasing the data volume (but not domain adaptation).